CompileNix/docker-nginx/Readme.md

 - [Nginx module for the Zstandard compression](https://github.com/tokers/zstd-nginx-module)
 - Most optional / non-default nginx modules built-in
 - `sh` & `envsubst` entrypoints for nginx config processing on container startup

-The nginx binary is built from source (using fedora) into a `FROM scratch` container image.

 ## Project Links
 - [Container Image Registry](https://hub.docker.com/r/compilenix/nginx)